 Having a CPP in place recognises the importance of using efficient procurement procedures and is an important step in raising awareness of strategic procurement.
 The CPP should be made widely available in the organisation and be reviewed annually with progress recorded on the key performance indicators.

 An essential element of the CPP is the planning of the institution’s future procurement requirements.
 This will be facilitated by annually producing a three-year rolling Multi-Annual Procurement Plan or “MAPP”.
 The completed MAPP can be used to support the budgeting process, inter-departmental collaboration and allow for the strategic planning and supplier management for the aggregated procurement requirements across the many departments and units of the organisation.
-The MAPP give a birds eye view of the procurement arrangements in place across the organisation including the contract type e.g. if it is covered under a National Framework Agreement.
+The completed MAPP provides a comprehensive perspective on the procurement arrangements in place across the institution including the contract type e.g. if it is covered under a National Framework Agreement.
 It supports good planning by identifying upcoming contract expiry dates allowing time for a new contract to be in place to facilitate the continued supply of such goods and services without disruption or delay.
 Check the OGP website (https://bz.procurement.ie/) to see if a framework is in place, the drawdown options available and indication of time required for completion, pending complexity of tier level or bespoke requirement.
 Engage early with OGP Customer Support (email@example.com] for assistance with planning.

 Completed education MAPPs are submitted to Corporate Services at EPS.
-The data is aggregated and analysed to represent the education sector in the central procurement model to ensure adequate scope of requirements are included in planning of future frameworks and arrangements.
-EPS carries out a detailed analysis of the data, mapping it across under the 16 categories of spend of the centralised model and produces reports for the three-year forecast of education sector requirements.
-These reports are an essential component to good planning and EPS is committed to working on behalf of education sector bodies to deliver increased benefits.
+The data is aggregated and analysed to represent the Education Sector in the central procurement model to ensure adequate scope of requirements are included in planning of future frameworks and arrangements.
+EPS carries out a detailed analysis of the data, mapping it under the 16 categories of spend of the centralised model and produces reports for the three-year forecast of Education Sector requirements.
+These reports are an essential component to good planning and EPS is committed to working on behalf of Education Sector bodies to deliver increased benefits.